Frequently Asked Questions

 • Contextual: One’s place of ministry is the focus of reflection and analysis, bringing academic inquiry to one’s professional setting.
 The thesis project is rooted in the student’s place of ministry, in partnership with the congregation or agency, and ordered toward the transformation of ministry in that setting.
 The program integrates theory and practice, values experiential knowledge, and provides theological education that addresses both the internal needs of congregations and the external needs of their broader communities.

-• Peer-centered: Students enter the program in cohorts that continue to learn together throughout their time at McCormick, in a group-based educational environment that enables to students to learn from one another’s experience and backgrounds.
+• Peer-centered: Students enter the program in cohorts that continue to learn together throughout their time at McCormick, in a group-based educational environment that enables students to learn from one another’s experiences and backgrounds.

 • Transformative: Students will naturally enter the program with different concerns for the development of their ministries.
-To answer those concerns, we offer electives with a range of focuses, including parish revitalization, pastoral care, building beloved community, and public witness.
+To answer those concerns, we offer electives with a range of focuses, including parish revitalization, pastoral care, building beloved communities, and public witness.
+Both core and non-core courses allow students to engage a critical challenge in their ministry through interdisciplinary research – sociological, organizational, psychological, political, economic, historical, theological, and biblical analyses.
 Through these focuses, we encourage adaptability to changing cultural contexts.

 What are the admissions requirements?